betterscientificsoftware/bssw.io/Articles/Blog/2025-02-best-practices-for-mpcicd.md

 - Better reproducibility: others can recreate the environment.

 Mechanisms for IaC differ depending on the CI/CD service.
 For GitHub actions, for example, it is mainly controlled by which base image you use.
-For GitLab this is controlled by the runner you pick.
+For GitLab, this is controlled by the runner you pick.

 ### Dependencies